rchodava/java-read-write-buffer/README.md

 # java-read-write-buffer
-A buffer to which OutputStreams can write to while multiple InputStreams are simultaneously reading
+A buffer to which OutputStreams can write to while multiple InputStreams are simultaneously reading from it